This pancake stack topped with whipped cream, sprinkles, and a birthday candle is the perfect way to start a special birthday.

 Start your kids birthday with a very special birthday cake pancake stack.

-Isn't that the perfect way to start the day?
-The best part is you can make the pancakes the night before so you aren't rushed, especially if their birthday falls on a school day.
+It’s the perfect way to start the day!
+The best part is you can make the pancakes the night before so you aren’t rushed, especially if their birthday falls on a school day.
 Just heat, assemble, and enjoy!

-I made mini pancakes because I knew the kids would think they are fun, plus you can stack them and still keep them an edible portion size without any going to waste.
-I think if I stacked larger ones, they simply wouldn't be able to eat the whole thing.
+I made mini pancakes because I knew the kids would think they are fun.
+I think if I stacked larger ones, they simply wouldn’t be able to eat the whole thing.

 - 2 cups all-purpose flour